Insidious: Chapter 3: Critical reception

 Kerry Lengel of The Arizona Republic gave the film three out of five stars, saying "Insidious: Chapter 3 is almost more a spoof of a classic like The Exorcist than it is an homage.
 It's not scary horror, it's silly horror, and the audience is in on the joke."
 Stephen Whitty of the Newark Star-Ledger gave the film two-and-a-half stars, saying "You need more than a few sudden noises and scary shocks to make a good horror movie.
 But Insidious: Chapter Three is at least an OK horror movie."
 James Berardinelli of ReelViews gave the film two-and-a-half out of four stars, saying "They say the third time's the charm.
 Not with the Insidious series, it isn't.
 Admittedly, installment #3 is an improvement over #2, but it fails to reach the highs of the chilling-but-uneven original."
 Tim Robey of The Telegraph gave the film four out of five stars, saying "It manages the all-important jump scares with the finesse of a skilled stage illusionist, but it’s the surprisingly sincere emotional core that makes it the pick of the series."
 Katie Rife of The A.V.
 Club gave the film a B−, saying "The motif of grief runs throughout Insidious: Chapter 3, which is surprisingly thematically rich for the third installment of a horror franchise.
 This emotional undercurrent informs the fright scenes, which otherwise lean rather heavily on jump scares."
 Bilge Ebiri of New York magazine gave the film a negative review, saying "This is so often the problem with this genre—scary setups, followed by dopey resolutions—that you sort of want to give the movie a pass.
 But given its distinguished forebears, Insidious: Chapter 3 doesn’t quite live up to expectations."

+Home media

+Insidious: Chapter 3 was released on DVD and Blu-ray on October 6, 2015.